Mordechai Schlein: Biography

-According to Moshe Gildenman's memoir Motele der yunger partisan and subsequent retellings, which were novelized, Mordechai Schlein was a Jewish-Belarussian partisan and violinist born in 1930 in the rural locality of Karmanovka, Byelorussia.
+According to Moshe Gildenman's memoir Motele der yunger partisan and subsequent retellings, which were novelized, (Note: Motele was first recounted by Moshe Gildenman's memoir Motele der yunger partisan, (1950) but is fictionalized in later works.
+Suhl's Uncle Misha's Partisans (1973) notes that "most of the characters, places and events described in this book are fictitious, [though] inspired by an actual episode", similarly, Samuels' Mottele: A Partisan Odyssey (1976) and Gary's European Education (1944) fictionalize related events.)
+Mordechai Schlein was a Jewish-Belarussian partisan and violinist born in 1930 in the rural locality of Karmanovka, Byelorussia.
 He belonged to one of only two Jewish families in the area.
 The Schleins were millers who lived in modest circumstances, while their neighbors, the Gernstein family, traded beet and sugar and were relatively well-off.
 Recognizing Motele's musical talent, the Gernsteins took him in at the age of eight to learn the violin from one of their sons.

-When Nazi forces invaded Byelorussia local residents disclosed the Schleins' and Gernsteins' locations to the occupiers.
+Gildenman writes that when Nazi forces invaded Byelorussia local residents disclosed the Schleins' and Gernsteins' locations to the occupiers.
 Motele's parents and younger sister, Bashiale, were killed alongside the Gernstein family.
 Motele managed to survive by hiding in the attic of the Gernstein home, and that same night, he fled with only his violin, seeking refuge in the nearby forests.

-Motele was found by a Jewish partisans unit led by Moshe Gildenman near the Belarusian-Ukrainian border.
+According to Gildenman, Motele was found by a Jewish partisans unit led by Moshe Gildenman near the Belarusian-Ukrainian border.
 In 1943, he received his first mission, which was partly assigned to him due not looking stereotypically Jewish.
 His task involved frequenting the nearby Ukrainian town of Ovruch, where he was tasked with blending with beggars outside a church, playing his violin to gather intelligence on German troop movements and activities.

-One day, while performing, a German officer recognized Motele's musical talent and recruited him to play regularly at a local restaurant popular with German soldiers.
+One day, while performing, a German officer recruited Motele due to his ability to speak Ukrainian, to play regularly at a local restaurant that had been turned into a mess hall for the soldiers.
 This position provided Motele with the opportunity to overhear sensitive conversations.
 During his time at the restaurant, he noticed large cracks in the building's storage rooms and devised a plan to hide explosives within the structure.

-Working with his partisan group, Motele gradually transported 18 kilograms of incendiary material in his violin case, concealing the explosives in the cellar walls during breaks in his performances.
+Gildenman reports that Motele gradually transported 18 kg of incendiary material in his violin case, concealing the explosives in the cellar walls during breaks in his performances.
 The opportunity to execute his plan arose when members of the Schutzstaffel visited the restaurant.
 After performing for the German officers, Motele ignited the explosives and managed to escape, rejoining his fellow partisans.
 Upon reaching safety, he declared, "This is for my parents and little Bashiale."